AndrewDGillen/DIGITtally-Backend/README.md

 ---DIGITtally Backend---

-All programs were designed by Dr. A Gillen, with the Dow-Davies Lab (University of Glasgow, 2023).
+Programs were designed by Maiken Skov and Dr. A Gillen, with the Dow-Davies Lab (University of Glasgow, 2024).

 A series of programs which form the backend of www.digittally.org.
 These were designed to be run ONLY by the website - taking a large amount of user input data to define run conditions.